DevEpos/abap-ui-toolbox/README.md

 ### SAP NetWeaver compatibility

-This repository is compatible with NW 7.40 SP08 and greater
+This repository is compatible with v740sp08 and greater